About Watford Town Centre BID

 BID stands for ‘Business Improvement District’ and there are over 330 of them in the UK.
 BIDs are a great way for local businesses and organisations to work together to address issues affecting their trading environment.
 Problems which are too large or widespread for any one business to address can be solved by all businesses coming together to finance and manage improvements.
 This can increase footfall, make it easier to retain staff, solve difficult issues and ultimately result in higher profits.

-Watford BID Ltd began trading on 1 April 2016 and is currently in its second five-year BID term, following a successful renewal ballot in February 2021.
+Watford BID Ltd began trading on 1 April 2016 and is currently in its third five-year BID term, following a successful 92% vote in favour of the BID proposal in October 2025.

-We aim to deliver the projects and services set out in the BID business plan 2021-2026.
+We aim to deliver the projects and services set out in our Watford Town Centre BID business plan 2026-2031.

 The BID levy